 Gail Miller is owner of the Larry H. Miller Group of Companies and Chair of the Board of Directors of Larry H. Miller Management Corporation.

 Gail and Larry created a strong legacy of giving back to the communities in which they do business.
-Gail presides over the Larry H. Miller Education Foundation, Larry H. Miller Charities, and the Larry H. & Gail Miller Family Foundation, which support a wide range of charitable, educational and humanitarian causes.
+Gail presides over the Larry H. Miller Education Foundation and the Larry H. & Gail Miller Family Foundation, which support a wide range of charitable, educational and humanitarian causes.

 Gail and Kim enjoy traveling, serving others and spending time with their large family.
 They make their home in Salt Lake City, Utah.